zereaykut/KUPST-Plotly-Dash/README.md

 # KUPST_plotly_dash
-This dashboard created via plotly dash, and it calculates KUPST with imbalance cost for selected powerplant via use of EPIAS Transparency data
+This dashboard is created via plotly dash, and it calculates KUPST with imbalance cost for selected powerplant via use of EPIAS Transparency data